fls-bioinformatics-core/auto_process_ngs/docs/source/icell8.rst

    (which are mostly random) from the R1, should they happen to match part of an adapter sequence.

-Subsequently the read pairs can be processed using the utility script ``process_icell8.py`` to perform initial filtering and QC as described below.
-The utility also splits the read pairs into FASTQs by both barcode and by sample.
+..  _icell8_qc_and_filtering_protocol:

 QC and filtering protocol
 -------------------------

+The ``process_icell8.py`` utility script performs initial filtering and QC according to the protocol described below.
+The utility also splits the read pairs into FASTQs by both barcode and by sample.

+In addition to the FASTQS produced from the  :ref:`icell8_fastq_generation` step, the processing also requires an input :ref:`icell8_well_list_file``.
+This lists the valid ICell8 barcodes and maps those barcodes to their parent sample.

 The following steps are performed: